-individuals or entities

-identified in Question 1.2.

-First & Last Name Assist in the agency response Not used

-to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Date of Birth Assist in the agency response Not used

-to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Place of Birth Assist in the agency response Not used

-to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Gender Assist in the agency response Not used

-to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Health Information Assist in the agency response Not used

-to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Benefits Information Assist in the agency response Not used

-to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Personal and/or Business Assist in the agency response Not used

-Email to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Personal and/or Business Assist in the agency response Not used

-Phone to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Business, Mailing and/or Assist in the agency response Not used

-Residential Address to complaints, comments and

-requests for redress from those

-individuals or entities

-identified in Question 1.2.

-Mother's Maiden Name Official Certificates (Birth, Death, Marriage, etc.) Assist in the agency response to complaints, comments and requests for redress from those individuals or entities identified in Question 1.2.
-Assist in the agency response to complaints, comments and requests for redress from those Not used Not used individuals or entities identified in Question 1.2.
-Legal Documents Assist in the agency response to complaints, comments and requests for redress from those individuals or entities identified in Question 1.2.
-Not used Employment Status Assist in the agency response to complaints, comments and requests for redress from those individuals or entities identified in Question 1.2.
-Not used Military Status Assist in the agency response to complaints, comments and requests for redress from those individuals or entities identified in Question 1.2.
-Not used Human Resource information pertaining to claims or Equal Employment Opportunity (EEO) Assist in the agency response to complaints, comments and requests for redress from those individuals or entities identified in Question 1.2.
+PII/PHI Data Element Internal Use External Use Claim / File Number (Could be the same as SSN) Assist in the agency response to complaints, comments and requests for redress.
+Not used SSN Assist in the agency response to complaints, comments and requests for redress.
+Not used Tax ID Assist in the agency response to complaints, comments and requests for redress.
+Not used Name Assist in the agency response to complaints, comments and requests for redress.
+Not used Date of Birth Assist in the agency response to complaints, comments and requests for redress.
+Not used Place of Birth Assist in the agency response to complaints, comments and requests for redress.
+Not used Sex Assist in the agency response to complaints, comments and requests for redress.
+Not used Personal and/or Business Email Assist in the agency response to complaints, comments and requests for redress.
+Not used Personal and/or Business Phone Assist in the agency response to complaints, comments and requests for redress.
 Not used

+Business, Mailing and/or Residential Address Assist in the agency response to complaints, comments, and requests for redress.
+Not used Mother's Maiden Name Assist in the agency response to complaints, comments and requests for redress.
+Not used Military Status/Service Connection Assist in the agency response to complaints, comments and requests for redress.
+Not used Human Resource information pertaining to claims or Equal Employment Opportunity (EEO) Assist in the agency response to complaints, comments and requests for redress.
+Not used

-2.2 What types of tools are used to analyze data and what type of data may be produced?
+2.2 Describe the types of tools used to analyze data and what type of data may be produced.
 These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information.

-2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
+- 2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
-Describe any type of analysis the system conducts and the data that is created from the analysis?

-SF-VAPSCS has customized reporting features built into the system.
-These reports allow the OIT- VA Privacy Service to report on the number of privacy complaints, the categories of complaints, and the disposition of complaints.
-Reports will also include the component from which the complaint originated.

-2.2b If the system creates or makes available new or previously unutilized information about an individual, explain what will be done with the newly derived information.
+Describe any type of analysis the system conducts and the data that is created from the analysis? - SF-VAPSCS has customized reporting features built into the system.
+These reports allow the OIT-VA Privacy Service to report on the number of privacy complaints, the categories of complaints, and the disposition of complaints.
+Reports will also include the component from which the complaint originated. - 2.2b If the system creates or makes available new or previously unutilized information about an individual, explain what will be done with the newly derived information.
 Will it be placed in the individual's existing record?
 Will a new record be created?
 Will any action be taken against or for the individual identified because of the newly derived data?
 If a new record is created, will the newly created information be accessible to Government employees who make determinations about the individual?
 If so, explain fully under which circumstances and by whom that information will be used.